strubell/11-767/labs/03_pruning.md

 |     8   |         |        |         |        |
 |     9   |         |        |         |        |

-**Tip:** evaluating pruned models. *Assuming you have an `evaluate()` function that takes in your (pruned) model, dataloader, and possibly additional arguments*, you could use a function similar to this to evaluate models without the overhead of applying parameter masks on the fly (can be useful especially if your `evaluate` function returns latency information)
+**Tip:** evaluating pruned models. *Assuming you have an e.g. `evaluate()` function that takes in your (pruned) model, dataloader, and possibly additional arguments*, you could use a function similar to this to evaluate models without the overhead of applying parameter masks on-the-fly (this can be useful especially if your `evaluate` function returns latency information).
 ```
 from copy import deepcopy